-Kabini had always been on our travel wish list for quiet some time but we could never make it there for reasons unknown!
-We are frequent travellers to most wildlife reserves in South India and have always wanted to try out the safari in Kabini due to the frequency of wildlife spotting there.
+Kabini had always been on our travel wish list for quite some time.
+But we could never make it there for reasons unknown!
+We are frequent travelers to most wildlife reserves in South India and have always wanted to try out the safari in Kabini.
 It all started when one of my friends sent me a link that talked about a bloggers retreat hosted by The Serai, Kabini.
 I filled up the application and hoped we would finally get a chance to visit Kabini.
 That same day we left for a trip to Shirdi and just after we had done the Darshan we got a call from them informing us that we have been invited for a wildlife retreat!!!

 It had been a long time since we took off on a bike ride so we decided to ride this time.
 Luckily, since it was a Sunday the traffic was minimal and we got to enjoy a nice long ride winding through the highway and country roads to reach our destination in about 5 hours from Bangalore.

 Next morning, we woke up early as we wanted to take a boat cruise and try our hand at Kayaking.
-As the sun rose, it hit the blue hues of the Kabini river turning it into a dazzling golden shade, making it one of the most beautiful sights we had ever witnessed.
+As the sun rose, it hit the blue hues of the Kabini river turning it into a dazzling golden shade.
+This was probably one of the most beautiful sights we had ever witnessed.
 The boat safari is also an excellent opportunity to spot wildlife along the shore of this river as it serves as a waterhole for all the animals in this wildlife reserve.

 Breakfast followed soon after, post which I grabbed one of the cycles and took a tour of the property.
 There are plenty of activities to indulge in; cycling, swimming, kayaking, boating, archery, badminton and the list goes on and on.
 Plenty of activities for the little ones as well.